alexandersandberg/alexandersandberg.com/Content/balance/manual.md

 With Balance Pro, sessions can be “categorized” using workspaces and projects.
 This allows you to get a more detailed look into how you spend your time.

 Keep in mind that this is completely optional.
-If you like to keep things simple, you can just use the default ‘My Workspace’ for all your sessions and not think more about it.
+If you like to keep things simple, you can just use the default My Workspace for all your sessions and not think more about it.

 In the Project Management view, you can manage your workspaces and projects.
 Here you can also see the amount of time clocked for each project (Total and Active).
 You can also view the stats for a specific workspace or project in the [Log](#log) using the log filters.